BramLeys/BramLeys/README.md

 Hi, I’m @BramLeys a student engineer at KULeuven.
-I’m interested in Computer Graphics and Artificial Intelligence.
+I'm currently in my Bachelor's studying Computer Science and Electronics.
-I’m currently learning Path tracing in OpenGL with the lightcuts optimization.